-The HHJQ Rights Department works across Hodder & Stoughton, Headline Publishing, John Murray Press and Quercus Books, selling US rights, translation rights in all languages throughout the world and managing a range of domestic rights, including Film and TV.
-We are team of nine coming from different publishing backgrounds enabling us to pool our varied and extensive range of experience in selling rights.
+The Rights Department works across Hodder & Stoughton, Headline Publishing, John Murray Press and Quercus Books, selling US rights, translation rights in all languages throughout the world and managing a range of domestic rights, including Film and TV.
+We are team of eight coming from different publishing backgrounds enabling us to pool our varied and extensive range of experience in selling rights.

 We are proud that we work directly in all the major territories enabling us to form excellent relationships with international editors and publishers.
 We travel frequently visiting publishers in their offices as well as attending all the major book fairs – Frankfurt, London, Beijing, Turin, Milan, Guadalajara, Flip, Moscow, Warsaw, Sharjah and Gothenburg.

 Above all, we are dedicated to providing excellent author care and ensuring that for each book we have a dedicated sales strategy which is properly discussed with our authors and agents.
 We take pride in managing our authors’ international publications with as much care and attention as our publishers here do in the UK.

 The Rights Team

 I joined the Rights Department as Rights Director in September 2018 and have over 20 years’ of experience of selling rights in a range of environments from publishing houses to, most recently literary agenting.
 As well as managing the team, I am responsible for handling US rights across all four divisions.

 Head of Rights – Quercus